Redesigning rewards into clear, motivating Missions

 We pivoted to Missions for clarity and alignment

 PowerUps didn’t fix the confusion.
-I led workshops with PMs, devs, and researchers to rethink rewards.
+I led 3 workshops with PMs, engineers, and researchers to rethink rewards.

 Together, we created Missions, clear, task-based journeys with visible milestones.
 Early engineering input helped simplify scope and accelerate delivery.